• Advertising

 Google Big Daddy SearchQuake

-The client sent an email upon receiving the report saying “There is something wrong with your report – we rank higher than this report claims.”
-I went back to Google and typed in the search phrases to find rankings exactly where the report showed them the previous day.
+The client sent an email after receiving the report, saying, “There is something wrong with your report – we rank higher than this report claims.”
+I went back to Google and typed in the search phrases to find the rankings exactly where the report had shown them the previous day.

-I explained to that client that Google has (at last count) nine data centers which serve up search results and that they were getting results from a data center in the Eastern US which showed differing results from results shown to us here in California.
+I explained to that client that Google has, at last count, nine data centers that serve up search results.
+They were getting results from a data center in the Eastern US, which showed differing results from those shown to us here in California.

 You might also search from that new “Big Daddy” data center referenced in that article above, which discusses upcoming Google ranking algorithm changes due soon.

-It’s a measure of where you might expect to be when Google moves to that new algorithm for all data centers in February or March.
-(Of course we continue to work to achieve better results before then.)
+It’s a measure of where you might expect to be when Google updates its algorithm for all data centers

-publicly posted on Matt Cutts blog for beta testing by SEO’s (and other Google Watchers) who read him regularly.
-(For those who don’t know, Cutts is a software engineer at Google & shares SEO tips on his blog)
+The upcoming change in algorithm and the interestingly named server, “Big Daddy,” were publicly posted on Matt Cutts’ blog for beta testing by SEOs (and other Google Watchers) who read him regularly.
+(For those who don’t know, Cutts is a software engineer at Google & shares SEO tips on his blog) http://www.mattcutts.com/blog/

-Of course this news was a bit much for the client to digest in one chunk and he had little time to read the articles I referenced in my note above, but it was enough to assure him that I knew what I was talking about and explain the differences in my report and his own keyword searches at his end of the country.
-It’s a bit odd to try to explain to a client “there are different Googles.”
+Of course, this news was a bit much for the client to take in all at once.
+He had little time to read the articles I referenced in my note above, but it was enough to assure him that I knew what I was talking about and explain the differences in my report and his keyword searches at the end of the country.
+It’s a bit odd to try to explain to a client, “There are different Googles.”
 Few know or understand this.

 The first stunning thing in this example was that we are less than 25 miles apart in Southern California.
-The second shocker was that I tried simply hitting the “Search” button a second time after getting the first results page and things changed again!
-All of this happening in a single day makes me believe that some percolating of results is going on as Google eases into an algorithm change.
+The second shocker was that I tried simply hitting the “Search” button again after getting the first results page, and things changed again!
+All of this happening in a single day makes me think that some results are being percolated as Google eases into an algorithm change.

-Perhaps this is not all that unusual, but in seven years of this work, I’ve not seen the volatility noted in January of 2006.
+Perhaps this is not unusual, but in seven years of this work, I haven’t seen the volatility noted in January 2006.
 Are we about to have a major SearchQuake?
 Is Google about to split the earth and spew volcanic new results?
 Stand by for the BigDaddy SearchQuake sometime this month or next.

 Posted by Mike Banks Valentine